Nicholasli1995/VisualizingNDF/README.md

 # VisualizingNDF
-Neural decision forest (NDF) conducts inference by making decisions based on deep image features.
-The repository contains Pytorch implementation for training and visualizing NDF.
-Pre-processed images and pre-trained models are also included.
-Classical classification and regression problems are considered and specific contents include:
+Background: Neural decision forest (NDF) combines the representation power of deep neural networks (DNNs) and the divide-and-conquer idea of traditional decision trees.
+It conducts inference by making decisions based on image features extracted by DNNs.
+This decision-making process can be traced and visualized with Decision Saliency Maps (DSMs), which highlight important regions of the input that influence the decision process more.

-1. Classification models for MNIST and CIFAR-10.
+Contents: This repository contains official Pytorch code for training and visualizing NDF.
+Pre-processed data and pre-trained models are also released.
+Both classification and regression problems are considered and specific tasks include:
-2. Pre-processed CACD dataset.
+1. Image classification for MNIST, CIFAR-10 and Nexperia semiconductor.
+The last is a Kaggle competition organized by MATH 6380O (Advanced Topics in Deep Learning) in HKUST.
-3. A new model (RNDF) trained on CACD, which achieves state-of-the-art accuracy while comsumes less memory.
+2. Facial age estimation on the large-scale Cross-Age Celebrity Dataset (CACD).
+Pre-processed data and a new model (RNDF) is released.
+RNDF achieves state-of-the-art accuracy while comsumes less memory.

-## Decision making for Image Classification
+## Example: decision-making for image classification
 <div align="center">
     <img src="teasers/mnist_results.png">
 </div>